cbornet/pulsar-function-aws-lambda/README.md

 ```

 Fields that have a `null` value may be omitted from the JSON payload.
 The Lambda function shall return a JSON with the same structure.
 The returned JSON will be used to send the response message to Pulsar.
 Non-null values of the response will override the default values of the response message.
-The `value` field is required.
+If `value` is `null` in the response, no message will be sent to the destination topic.

 ### Value object